What is Zero-Shot Learning?

 From AI to databases, we explain the hard stuff In Plain English — no jargon, no gatekeeping.
-Just real talk, real examples, and a little code when it helps.
+Just real talk and examples.

 Retrieval-Augmented Generation (RAG) lets AI systems find and use real information — so they're grounded in your data, not just what they were trained on.